cabforum/servercert/docs/BR.md

 | `organizationalUnitName` | `2.5.4.11` | [RFC 5280](https://tools.ietf.org/html/rfc5280) | MUST use `UTF8String` or `PrintableString` | 32 |
 | `commonName`             | `2.5.4.3`  | [RFC 5280](https://tools.ietf.org/html/rfc5280) | MUST use `UTF8String` or `PrintableString` | 64 |

-[^surname_givenname] **Note**: Although RFC 5280 specifies the upper bound as 32,768 characters, this was a transcription error from X.520 (08/2005).
+[^surname_givenname]: **Note**: Although RFC 5280 specifies the upper bound as 32,768 characters, this was a transcription error from X.520 (08/2005).
 The effective (interoperable) upper bound is 64 characters.

 CAs that include attributes in the Certificate `subject` field that are listed in the table below SHALL follow the specified encoding requirements for the attribute.